How to Fix Toilet Flush Button

 On average, a toilet should continue functioning for about 50 years or more before it will need to be replaced and is realistically beyond repair.

 Plumbers tend to charge between £20 and £40 an hour.
-However, it's going to depend on where you live as labour rates vary significantly across the UK.
+However, it's going to depend on where you live as labour rates vary significantly across the UK and emergency or out of hour call-outs will be charged at a higher rate.

 Ready to get a price for your home improvement project?